ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/enableadblockingoneverydevice.md

 7. Set your primary DNS to `094.140.014.014` and your secondary DNS to `094.140.014.014`
 8. Press Save
 9. Perform a connection test if asked and it should work successfully
-10. You're now blocking advertisements on your Switch (albeit YouTube will still show adverts etc)
+10. You're now blocking advertisements on your Switch (albeit YouTube will still show adverts etc, and I don't know how much of a use this is on Switch)

 ---